Juicestus/Juicestus/README.md

-I'm a [Microsoft](https://github.com/microsoft) software intern, so my github activity will be limited this summer.
+I'm an incoming software engineering intern at Citadel.
+In the past, I interned for Microsoft, NASA, and a number of other smaller companies.

 You can find more about me by visiting [justusl.com](https://justusl.com).

-I'm mostly interested in systems, networking, os, microarchitecture, performance, etc.
+I'm mostly interested in systems programming, distributed systems, networking, os, microarchitecture, performance, etc.

 <!--
 > Prometheus showed us<br>